amrutnrp/Rustlue/README.md

 -  **No external dependencies** : no extra DLL needed, no other installations
 -  **Fast Interation** : Helps in rapid development of script & GUI
 -  **Declarative UI**: Define window & widgets via a TOML config file, no need to learn any GUI library specific code
--  **Lua scripting**: blazing fast execution and interpreter embedded inside
+-  **Lua scripting**: blazing fast execution and interpreter embedded inside the executable
 - <span style="color:gray"> **Customizable styling**: Fonts, colors, layout, and themes</span> <br>
 - <span style="color:gray"> **Modify Widgets in Lua**: Get/set text, color, state, and more</span>